Hamm-J/Reddit-Top-Posts-Heatmap/README.md

 ### Technologies

-This is a React application built with stock `create-react-app` [TypeScript Template](https://create-react-app.dev/docs/adding-typescript/) webpack and configuration.
+This is a React application built with the stock `create-react-app` [TypeScript Template](https://create-react-app.dev/docs/adding-typescript/) webpack and configuration.
+I opted to use [TypeScript](https://www.typescriptlang.org/) for static typing, self-documentation, and peace of mind as my application grew.
 Styling was handled using [styled-components](https://styled-components.com/) to allow for dynamic state styling.
 I used [styled-icons](https://styled-icons.dev/) for custom icons.
-The [Reddit API](https://www.reddit.com/dev/api/) HTTP pipeline was handled with JavaScript's native [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/fetch).
-User registration and authentication is handled via [Firebase](https://firebase.google.com/), and CRUD database management is implemented with [Firestore](https://firebase.google.com/docs/firestore), to facilitate fast deployment, efficient application scaling, and provide industry standard data security.
+The [Reddit API](https://www.reddit.com/dev/api/) HTTP pipeline was handled with NodeJS's native [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/fetch).
+User registration-and-authentication and CRUD database were implemented with [Firebase](https://firebase.google.com/) to facilitate fast deployment, efficient application scaling, and provide industry standard data security.
 The application is hosted with [Netlify](https://www.netlify.com/) for continuous deployment via Github integration and repository coupling.

 ### Future Features